Environmental impact of the Russo-Ukrainian war: Direct pollution

+2026 environmental disasters

+In April 2026, Ukrainian attacks on the Tuapse Refinery and Perm refinery caused significant environmental contamination.

+In early May 2026 a series of major forest fires started in northern Kyiv, Chernihiv and Sumy regions of Ukraine, including parts of Chernobyl exclusion zone.
+The fires didn't affect the level of radiation in the area.
+The Russian side of the border also suffered from a number of fires.
+Most conflagrations on both sides of the border were blamed on artillery shellings, aerial bomb explosions and drone attacks.
+There was no proof of purposeful arson.
+The situation has been exacerbated by dry weather and strong winds, as well as complication of firefighting activities due to ongoing hostilities.

+Wildfires

+In 2024, the Joint Research Centre reported that Ukraine had the worst fire season ever logged in the European Forest Fire Information System, with fires across 965,000 hectares, more than twice the area that burned in the whole European Union in the same period.
+The distribution of the fires matched the frontline of the war.
+Ukrainian firefighters are often unable to move quickly in forests due to landmines, and by October 2024, 14 forest workers had been killed by mines, booby traps and shelling during the war.

 Bombing of industrial sites

 Eastern Ukraine was a highly industrialized area, with more than 900 facilities and production centres, including coal mines, oil refineries, chemical labs and steel plants.
 The Conflict and Environment Observatory (CEOBS) estimated that more than 10 e6t of toxic waste and tailings are stored in this region.
 Direct hits and explosions result in leakages of hazardous materials that poison air, water, and soils.
 Accidents at high-risk industrial sites can escalate with a domino effect and cause disastrous thermal, hydro, and chemical discharges.

 As of 1 April 2022, more than 36 attacks had been registered on fossil fuel infrastructure, 29 attacks on electricity stations, seven on water infrastructure, and six on nuclear sites.
 More than 60 fires occurred at Ukraine's oil refineries by June 2022.
 Accidents at huge industrial enterprises such as Azovstal, Lysychansk Oil Refinery, or Sumykhimprom could lead to disastrous environmental damage.
 However, Azovstal initiated a program of environmentally safe shutdown in the first week of the Russian invasion.
 Coke ovens were stopped, the temperature was lowered, and liquid glass was poured in to prevent the coking process from continuing and the coke oven gas to be released as intensively as possible.
 (Note: Coke oven gas kills a person after three seconds exposure.
 If a water tuyere in the convertor department is damaged and water gets into melted metal tanks, it vaporizes and releases hydrogen which explodes.)
 On 25 February, chemical reagents were disposed of.
 An attack on Lysychansk refinery ignited the 50,000 t tank of oil sludge, two reservoirs with 20,000 t of petroleum, and a sulphur store.